Encrypted data handling startup DataFleets acquired by LiveRamp for over $68M – TechCrunch

 DataFleets saw the increasing need for sensitive data like medical or financial records to be analyzed or used to train machine learning models.
-Not only are such databases bulky and complex, making transfers difficult, but allowing them to be decrypted and used elsewhere opens the door to errors, abuse, and hacks.
+Not only are such databases bulky and complex, making transfers difficult, but allowing them to be decrypted and used elsewhere opens the door to errors, abuse and hacks.

 The company’s solution was essentially to have software on both sides of the equation, the data provider (perhaps a hospital or bank) and the client (an analyst or AI developer), and act as a secure go-between.
 Not for the sensitive data itself, but for the systems of analysis and machine learning models that the client wanted to set loose on the data.
 This allows the client to perform an automated task on the data, such as harvesting and comparing values or building an ML model, without ever having direct access to it.